-- The case must be an open enforcement case. - Arrears must be at least \$500 or equal to three months' obligation, whichever is greater. - No payment received within the last 45 days. - The noncustodial parent is not currently a TEA recipient. - The noncustodial parent does not have an active bankruptcy case that was filed prior to October 17, 2005. - The noncustodial parent's source of income may not include SSI. - A Family Violence Indicator is not attached to the noncustodial parent parties.
+- The case must be an open enforcement case. - Arrears must be at least \$500 or equal to three months' obligation, whichever is greater. - No payment received within the last 45 days. - The noncustodial parent is not currently a TEA recipient. - The noncustodial parent does not have an active bankruptcy case that was filed prior to October 17, 2005. - A Family Violence Indicator is not attached to the noncustodial parent.